avantrec/soco-cli/README.md

 ### The `sonos-discover` Command

-**`sonos-discover`** is a standalone utility for creating/updating the local speaker cache, and for seeing the results of the discovery process.
+**`sonos-discover`** is a separate command for creating/updating the local speaker cache, and for seeing the results of the discovery process.
 It's an alternative to using the `sonos -r` command.
 It accepts the same `-t`, `-n` and `-m` options as the `sonos` command.

 **Example:** `sonos-discover -t 256 -n 1.0 -m 24` will run `sonos-discover` with a maximum of 256 threads, a network timeout of 1.0s, a minimum netmask of 24 bits, and will print the result.